Every year more people take the plunge and set sail on an adventure afloat on Britain’s beautiful inland waterways network.

 One of my happiest places is when I’m standing on the back of a narrowboat, chugging along, drinking in the scenery, smiling as the world slides on by.
 All done at walking speed.
 Sometimes on a canal, sometimes on a river and always, just loving the thrill of it all.

 The joy of booking a weeks holiday starting from Anglo Welsh’s Oxford base, is that you get to choose which ever watery adventure you want.
-You can either head up the Oxford canal, which is a thing of beauty in of itself, or you can drift on down The Thames.
+You can either head up the Oxford Canal, which is a thing of beauty in of itself, or you can drift on down the River Thames.
 Which is rather sublime.

 The first afternoon we only managed a couple of hours gentle travel before tying up for the night next to the picturesque ruins of Godstow Priory, opposite The Trout Inn.
 Which meant we got to walk the dogs through pretty meadows before heading out for a welcome pint or two at the pub.
 After that we headed back onboard to enjoy a celebratory supper of carbonara and cava.